Be more confident, efficient, and effective with lower back pain treatment and rehabiitation

 But the spine consists of a series of joints that form a mobile column.
 And for our exercises to be most effective, we need a way to target the specific individual spinal joints (and adjacent discs, ligaments, and muscles).

-We can’t just prescribe a general exercise to the lower back in general and expect this to change or affect a specific joint or spinal segment.
+We can’t just prescribe a general exercise to the lower back and expect this to change or affect a specific joint or spinal segment.
 Yet this is what most traditional lower back exercises do.
 (Think of a cat/camel, knee-to-chest, or prone extension/cobra stretch.
 None of these stretches are able to direct a stimulus to a specific joint level.
-A similar limitation occurs with “core” exercises like planks, bridges, or bird dogs.)

 So in this section we’ll review better movement options that we can use to more specifically target the individual joints and local muscles of the lumbar spine.
-These are the movements that will form the foundation of all of our lumbar spine exercises.
+These are the movements that will form the foundation of our lumbar spine exercises.

 Part 7: Exercises For Acute Low Back Pain And The Movement Sensitive Spine